 Partners’ Capital Statement

-The purpose of the partnership capital statement is to show each partner’s capital at the beginning of each accounting period and how it changed during the period as a result of profits or losses, additional investments and withdrawals, if any.
-In a sense, the partner’s capital statement is similar to the Statement of Owner’s Equity for a sole proprietorship except that it includes results for individual partners.
+The purpose of the partnership capital statement is to show each partner’s capital at the beginning of each accounting period and how it changed during the period as a result of profits or losses, additional investments, and withdrawals, if any.
+In a sense, the partner’s capital statement is similar to the statement of owner’s equity for a sole proprietorship, except that it includes results for individual partners.